zachpino/comm-workshop-s18/week03/homework.md

 	> Bonus: Can you use Javascript mathematical manipulation to draw population percentages rather than the number of people?
 	> Bonus: Can you use Javascript mathematical manipulation to color the bars with their data too?
+	> Bonus: Can you use label the bars with the abbreviated names of the states?
+Google 'javascript substring' for the necessary code.